ROCm/rocSHMEM/docs/api/ctx.rst

             kernel bitcode device library in the same application.

 **Description:**
-This routine queries rocSHMEM default device context from host API
+This routine queries rocSHMEM default device context from host API.